-The waste rock pile that was designed for the ultimate pit for the Mineral Reserves which was presented in Figure 61 follows the same criteria as discussed above.
+The waste rock pile that was designed for the ultimate pit for the in-pit mineral resources beyond the Project Life that was presented in Figure 15-7 follows the same criteria as discussed above.
 The overburden stockpile was combined with the waste rock pile since the overburden storage requirement of 4.3 Mm3 represents only 10% of the total waste rock and overburden storage requirement of 41.4 Mm3.
+The purpose of this simulation is only to demonstrate the potential size of such a waste pile to mine all the mineral resources; it was not optimized in any way nor were any environmental constraints considered.

-Figure 63 presents a 3D image of the mine site general layout which includes the waste rock pile and overburden stockpile.
+Figure 16-2 presents a 3D image of the mine site general layout which includes the waste rock piles and overburden stockpile.